 For information on monitoring the status of a clustered search head, see Distributed Search Dashboards

-Put a search head cluster member into detention via the REST endpoint
+Put a cluster member into detention using REST API

 You can use the REST endpoint

 shcluster/member/control/control/set_manual_detention to put a search head cluster member into manual detention.

 For details, see the REST API documentation for shcluster/member/control/control/set_manual_detention.

 Put a cluster member into detention using server.conf